National Postmark Museum

 Museum Construction Photos

 The Margie Pfund Memorial Postmark Museum and Research Library (also known as the National Postmark Museum or PMCC Museum) is located near Bellevue, Ohio in the Historic Lyme Village.
-The museum is open for tours during normal Lyme Village hours and by special request.
+The museum is open for tours each Wednesday, April to September, from 10 am to 4 pm, and upon special request.
 The library is available to club members for postal history research.
 The Post Mark Collectors Club is organized to encourage postmark collecting and the study of postal history, and to provide support for the Museum and Library.
 The goal of the museum is to provide education about postmarks and preserve postmark history.

 The Museum's holdings comprise the largest single collection of postmarks in the world, with nearly two million philatelic and postal history items in all.